Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Introduction

 Apart from the phase difference, the gap between the tandem foils has significant effect on the flow dynamics and propulsive performance.
-For synchronized plunging foils, Chen et al. \cite{Chen2022} found that at $Re = 5000$, thrust enhancement is maximum when the streamwise gap between the foils is between 1.5 and 2 chord lengths.
-Studies on tandem self-propelled flexible flapping plates have also been carried out\cite{Ryu2020, Peng2018}.
-At Reynolds number of 100, significant improvements in thrust generation was obtained by reducing the streamwise gap \cite{Ryu2020}.
-At $Re = 200$, the propulsive efficiency was found to be larger when the upstream plate was longer than the downstream plate \cite{Peng2018}.
-A numerical study by Pan and Dong \cite{Pan2020} at $Re = 1000$ identified that an increase in the streamwise spacing in a school of flapping foils reduced the influence of the lateral neighbors on the performance of the flapping foils.
-Recently, Joshi and Mysa \cite{OMAE_Joshi_2021, Joshi2021} studied the effect of gap and the chord sizes for the tandem foils on the propulsion at $Re = 1100$.
+For synchronized plunging foils, \citet{Chen2022} found that at $Re = 5000$, thrust enhancement is maximum when the streamwise gap between the foils is between 1.5 and 2 chord lengths.
+Studies on tandem self-propelled flexible flapping plates have also been carried out by \citet{Ryu2020, Peng2018}.
+At Reynolds number of 100, significant improvements in thrust generation was obtained by reducing the streamwise gap by \citet{Ryu2020}.
+At $Re = 200$, the propulsive efficiency was found to be larger when the upstream plate was longer than the downstream plate \citep{Peng2018}.
+A numerical study by \citet{Pan2020} at $Re = 1000$ identified that an increase in the streamwise spacing in a school of flapping foils reduced the influence of the lateral neighbors on the performance of the flapping foils.
+Recently, \citet{OMAE_Joshi_2021, Joshi2021} studied the effect of gap and the chord sizes for the tandem foils on the propulsion at $Re = 1100$.
 The mechanism of wake interaction with the downstream foil was identified and studied in detail.
 A periodic variation in the thrust performance for the downstream foil was observed with the gap between the foils, indicating the crucial effect of the wake interaction.
-Furthermore, the combined effects of phase difference and the gap between the tandem foils was studied experimentally in the work \cite{Boschitsch2014}.
+Furthermore, the combined effects of phase difference and the gap between the tandem foils was studied experimentally by \citet{Boschitsch2014}.
+The gap between the tandem foils were considered from 0.5 to 5 times the chord length along with varying Strouhal numbers and phase difference by \citet{muscutt_weymouth_ganapathisubramani_2017} at Reynolds number of 7000.
+It was found that the downstream foil produced from null to almost twice the thrust of a single foil, depending on the gap and phase difference.
+The vortex interaction between the foils were also discussed in detail.

-The effect of oscillation frequency has received significant attention in the context of a single flapping foil.
-Several numerical simulations \cite{Das2016,Deng_2016,Yu2017} have examined the effect of flapping frequency on the propulsive performance.
-Gupta et al. \cite{Gupta2021} numerically examined the effect of Strouhal number $St$ and Reynolds number $Re$ on the propulsive performance of a National Advisory Committee for Aeronautics (NACA) 0012 foil.
-It was found that the time averaged thrust coefficient exhibits a quadratic relationship with increasing $St$ and is greatly enhanced by $Re$.
-Gungor et al. \cite{Gungor2020} investigated the effect of wake symmetry on the performance of a tandem hydrofoil configuration.
-Both in-phase and out-of-phase oscillations were considered at high $St$ and found to exhibit unsteady behavior with distinct wake characteristics.
-The influence of Strouhal number and stream-wise gap for a tandem foil configuration has also received some attention in the literature \cite{Simsek2020, WANG2021106939, BROERING2015124, Gravish2015}.